unby6/ttf-to-lua/README.md

 # TTF to Lua
 This is a small program used to convert .ttf files to a code-readable lua(u) table.
-This project was primarily made to support my custom ROBLOX text rendering system This project is currently horridly unoptimized taking a few seconds for a conversion, but I'm planning to fix that soon.
+This project was primarily made to support my custom ROBLOX text rendering system

 ## Installation
 Either: